mdavids/rfc/content/draft-davids-forsalereg-04.md

 The TXT [@RFC8553, (see) section 2.1] record **MUST** contain any valid content, ranging from an empty string to meaningful text or URIs.
 However, it **SHALL NOT** contain any text that suggests that the domain is not for sale.
 If a domain name is not for sale, the "\_for-sale" indicator MUST NOT be used.
 Any existence of a "\_for-sale" TXT record **MUST** therefore be regarded as an indication that the domain name is for sale.

 This specification does not dictate the exact use of any content in the "\_for-sale" TXT record, or the lack of any such content.
-Parties - such as Registries and Registrars - may use it in their tools, perhaps even by defining additional requirements that the content must meet.
+Parties - such as Registries and registrars - may use it in their tools, perhaps even by defining additional requirements that the content must meet.
 Alternatively, an individual can use it in combination with existing tools to make contact with the seller.

 The content of the TXT record is "as is" and characters such as ";" between two URIs for example, have no defined meaning.
 It is up to the processor of the content to decide how to handle it.
+See (#security) for additional guidelines.

 ## RRset limitations

 This specification does not define any restrictions on the number of TXT records in the RRset, although it is recommended to limit it to one.
 It is also recommended that the length of the RDATA [@RFC8499] does not exceed 255 bytes.
 If the RRset contains multiple records or the total size exceeds 255 bytes, it is up to the processor to determine which data to use..
 For example, a registry might pick a mandatory URI from the RRset to display on a website as part of its service, while an individual might just pick a phone number (if present) and dial it to make contact with a potential seller.

 ## RR Type limitation